yotamshemtov/GagnonBartsch_ShemTov_2016_Replication/README.md

 ## Real data applications
 ### Data
+All the data sets that we use are included in the package *cpt.paper* which is included in this repository.

 ### Code
 ##### **The Tables and Figures that each code (.R) file replicates**
+* Table 1 and Figure 3: *layell_2009_analysis.R* and *layell_2009_analysis.Rout*.
 * Figures 8 and 13: *community_college_analysis.R* and *community_college_analysis.Rout*.